 This Life of Yours is 100% Your Responsibility

 We’ve all been in situations where we find ourselves making excuses.
-On the contrary, when you catch yourself making excuses it best to realize things sometimes don’t turn out as you expect them and start taking responsibility for the circumstances of your life.
+On the contrary, if you ever find yourself making excuses it best to take the time to separate yourself from the noise of life and start taking responsibility for the circumstances of your life.
 When you find, yourself trying to explain why you make excuses these are all subtle signs that indicate you are living a life of justifications and refusing to take on responsibility, which prevents you from living to your full potential.

 Don't waste time trying to live in a fantasy world.
 Life is not a fairy tale.
 We must live in reality, to live in the real world we must accept bad things happen and real life's vicious.
 Real life is not all about happy endings nor about heroes neither created suddenly.
 Despite growing up as a child, we leave the saving of ourselves to others; I can remember growing up, allowing whoever was the best candidate to be the superhero to save me.
-If I felt my mom would keep me safe, she was the person I ran to from my dad or anything that made me feel unsafe.
-But I had to realize that everything is just not going to be taken care of for me, my life is one hundred percent my responsibility.
+If I felt my mom would keep me safe, she was the person I ran to, protect me from my dad or anything that made me feel unsafe.
+But I had to realize that someone else is not going to take care of me, my life is one hundred percent my responsibility.

 When you grow up, allowing others to influence your life (like I did), It's somewhat uncomfortable to admit — to yourself — the one thing in your life that holding you back is in fact you.
 If there are things I want to do with my life, I realized that I must rise into a resilient woman who could stand firm on her own two feet.
 A person who desires to put a stop to troubled thoughts and break free of the worry habit.